 One topic that is rarely broached in discussions of the First World War is the challenges that Canada faced when bringing the troops home.
 Students will read and analyze an article on the riots that took place in Kinmel Park.

 The exhibition, comprised of 6 panels, traces the birth of military nursing.
-It presents the journey of several military nurses during the First World War and the continued contributions of the nursing profession to society at large.
+It presents the journey of several military nurses during the First World War and the continued contributions of the nursing profession to society.